drart/gardn/README.md

 TODO
 ----

-* Write a bash script to grab twitter info (command querry pages)
+* Write a bash script to grab twitter info (command query pages)
 * Write a bash script to get ids and then grab all followers from that person